-- Enter your Database name (you already created it earlier), username and password for Database (created earlier).
+- Enter your Database name (you already created it earlier), username, and password for the Database (created earlier).
 You can change the table prefix if you want, but you don’t need to unless you are going to be using more than one WordPress site.
 Click Submit NOTE: The page below will not show up if you manually edited the above wp-config.php file.

 - Click Run the install.

 - Enter your Site Title.
 Create a username and password for the administrative user for WordPress.
 Use only strong passwords (long with special characters included) because this part is accessible from the internet.
 WRITE THE NAME AND PASSWORD DOWN AND SAVE IT SOMEPLACE YOU CAN FIND IT!
 Click Install WordPress.

 - If all goes well you should see Success!
 Click Log In.

 - You will now be taken to the administration part of your WordPress installation (login with the user and pass just created).

 - And here you are at the backend of your new site.
 This is the default page for the administrator when they log in.